2107 - Family Medical Leave Act / California Family Rights Act

-Spouses employed by the same employer are jointly entitled to a combined total of 12 workweeks of family leave for the birth, adoption, or foster care placement of their child.
+Effective January 1, 2021, spouses employed by the same employer are each entitled to 12 workweeks of family leave for the birth, adoption, or foster care placement of their child.

 Under some circumstances, employees may take FMLA/CFRA leave intermittently, which means taking leave in separate periods of time, or by reducing their normal weekly or daily work schedule.
 If FMLA/CFRA leave is used for bonding with a child, the basic minimum leave duration is two weeks.
 However, the employer must grant a request for leave of less than two weeks on any two occasions.

 Also, subject to certain conditions, employees or employers may choose to use accrued paid leave (such as sick or vacation leave) to cover some or all of the FMLA/CFRA leave.
 Employees may break the continuity of dock when using leave credits to cover an FMLA/CFRA absence.

 The employer is responsible for designating if an employee's use of paid leave counts as FMLA/CFRA leave based on information from the employee.